NORWAY – COMPANY REGISTRATION STEPS

 Entrepreneurs who choose to establish a company in Norway find a welcoming environment, with a stable economy and efficient organization.
 The main company types are the private and the public limited company.
 Forming a Public Limited Company (Allmennaksjeselskaper - ASA) in Norway This company type ...

-Norway is a highly developed country with a stable and evolving economy which presents a series of opportunities for business investors, both foreign and national.
-There are few requirements to establish a Norwegian company and the taxes that have to be paid are fairly low.
-The incorporation procedu ...
+Norway is considered a country with a highly developed, stable and evolving economy which offers several opportunities for both foreign and domestic business investors, providing a simple incorporation procedure.
+The law provides few requirements in order to establish a Norwegian company and a great ...

 The institution responsible with company registration and administering legislation on businesses in Norway is the Brønnøysund Register Centre.
 It is a government body and functions under the Ministry of Trade and Industry.
 The institution contributes towards a better organized busines ...